laravel/vapor-docs/1.0/projects/deployments.md

           VAPOR_API_TOKEN: ${{ secrets.VAPOR_API_TOKEN }}
 ```

-3. Finally, edit the `deploy.yml` file to fit your deployment needs, as it may require a different PHP version or a library like `npm`.
-Once you are done, commit and push the `deploy.yml` file to `master` so GitHub actions can run the first deployment job.
+3. Finally, you can edit the `deploy.yml` file to fit your application's deployment needs, as it may require a different PHP version or a library like `npm`.
+Once you are done, commit and push the `deploy.yml` file to `master` so GitHub Actions can run the first deployment job.